• HOME

 • Airport shuttle, luggage storage, bar

-You can find Ojala tucked off 7a Avenida (running north/south) just 2–3 blocks from Playa Mayor and the Arco de Santa Catalina.
+You can find Ojala tucked off 7a Avenida (running north/south) just 2–3 blocks from Plaza Mayor and the Arco de Santa Catalina.
 It’s an excellent choice and ideal area to stay in for first-timers to Antigua on a budget.
 Click here to book your stay!

 5. Maya Papaya